Continually Updated Clinical Reference

 Introduction

-Benign hereditary chorea (BHC) is an inherited neurologic disorder that consists of childhood-onset, nonprogressive chorea.
-Inheritance appears to be autosomal dominant, although rare cases of autosomal-recessive and X-linked inheritance have been reported.
+Benign hereditary chorea (BHC) is a rare familial disorder with onset in early childhood.
+Transmission is autosomal dominant with the gene locus on chromosome 14q.
+However, rare cases of autosomal-recessive and X-linked inheritance have been reported.

 The suggestion has been made that BHC could be allelic to HD.
-One family was reported to have expanded CAG repeats, suggesting that some families with the so-called "benign" chorea may in fact have a phenotypic variant of HD.
-More recently, de Vries demonstrated linkage between BHC and markers on chromosome arm 14q in a large Dutch family.
+One family was reported to have expanded CAG repeats, suggesting that some families with the so-called benign chorea may in fact have a phenotypic variant of HD.
+More recently, mutations in the thyroid transcription factor-1 gene on chromosome 14q have been proposed as a potential causative factor.
+[15]

 Clinical features